This is our latest and greatest product in the Better at Beach, beach volleyball training series!

 What we do have, however, is the one drill you can do every practice that will improve your digging, swinging, setting, and footwork.
 It's all-encompassing and, perhaps the best part, it's perfect for groups when you have a strange number of players: 5, 6, 7, doesn't...

-If this beach volleyball blog is of interest to you, you may also be interested in our Beginner Membership, which can be of benefit to anyone, living anywhere, be it Redondo Beach, Manhattan Beach, Hermosa Beach -- or at home during the Covid-19 quarantine.
+If this beach volleyball blog is of interest to you, you may also be interested in our Beginner Membership, which can be of benefit to anyone, living anywhere.
+We'd love to have you take one of our beach volleyball classes in Redondo Beach, Manhattan Beach, and Hermosa Beach -- or you can some up for a video call with us too!

 Sometimes we can't get out to play beach volleyball with our real partner -- but we still have plenty of options.
 We can play with the roof.
 The wall.
 The street.
 Those, of course, are also not our real partners, but at least they won't complain about a bad set or pass.